Our most frequently asked questions are listed below. Select a question to reveal the answer.

 Becoming a Party to the MRA

-Entry Assessment may begin once the Applicant has acceded to the MRA, BSC and has obtained, or has applied for, its Ofgem licence.
+Entry Assessment may begin once the Applicant has acceded to the MRA and BSC.
 After this MRASCo and Elexon will hold a Joint Planning meeting with the new entrant to discuss project timescales and provide further detail about the Market Entry processes.

 Below we have provided references to relevant documents to use during the various stages of MRA Entry Assessment.